floooh/yakc/web/p025_debuggerui.md

 ![memory_map](images/memory_map.png)

-The screenshot shows the memory map of a KC85/4 with its deeply stacked video memory banks, there's also a ROM module inserted which is mapped to address C000.
+The screenshot shows the memory map of a KC85/4 with its deeply stacked video memory banks at address 8000.
+There's also a 16 KByte ROM module inserted into slot 0x08 which is mapped to address C000.

 The memory bank colors are as follows: